Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the law relating to unlawful interference with land, including nuisance and the rule in Rylands v Fletcher.
-In your revision, focus on:
+For SQE1, you are required to understand the law relating to unlawful interference with land, including nuisance and the rule in Rylands v Fletcher, with a focus on the following syllabus points:

 • the definition and elements of private nuisance and public nuisance

-• the distinction between nuisance and Rylands v Fletcher
+• the distinction between nuisance and Rylands v Fletcher, and their relationship to property damage and personal injury

-• available remedies and defences for both torts
+• available remedies and defences for both torts, including prescription, statutory authority, act of God/stranger, consent and contributory negligence

 Test Your Knowledge